Arabic Salad (Simple & Traditional)

 How is Arabic Salad Different from Other Middle Eastern Salads?

 Arabic salad is often confused with similar salads from the region.
 Shirazi salad is the Persian version, made with dried mint and traditionally dressed with verjuice rather than lemon.
-It does not usually include radishes or parsley in the same way.
+You typically won’t find parsley or radishes in Shirazi salad.

 My Middle Eastern chopped salad uses sumac and bell pepper and has a more complex dressing.
 Arabic salad is simpler and more stripped back: just vegetables, lemon, and olive oil.
 Tabbouleh is a different salad altogether, built around parsley and bulgur rather than cucumber and tomato.